LikeTheSalad/aaper/.github/ARCHITECTURE.md

 - `"automerge": true` — Renovate sets GitHub's native auto-merge flag on every PR it opens.
   GitHub merges the PR as soon as the `checks` status check passes, without Renovate needing to run again.
+- `"automergeStrategy": "squash"` — Renovate requests squash merges, producing a single clean commit per dependency update.
+Requires **Allow squash merging** to be enabled in repo Settings → General → Pull Requests (see SETUP.md).
+The PR title becomes the commit subject, and the PR number is appended (`(#N)`), which keeps `main`'s history readable.
 - `"schedule": ["* * 2-31 * *"]` — Renovate does not create or update PRs on the 1st of the
   month.
 This coordinates with the automated patch release: by the time noon UTC arrives on the 1st, no new Renovate PRs exist to block the open-PR check.